ChamberZ1/network-adblocker/README.md

 When a user visits a website that includes ads or tracking scripts, the browser does not only resolve the main site’s domain.
 It also issues additional DNS queries for third-party domains that serve ads, analytics, and other embedded content.
 Because these domains must still be resolved through DNS, Pi-hole can be used to identify and block many of these requests, stopping the unwanted content from loading.

 ### Pi-hole
 Pi-hole is a DNS sinkhole that protects devices from unwanted content.
 A DNS sinkhole acts as a DNS server that checks each requested domain against blocklists (and optionally allowlists).
 If the domain is allowed, Pi-hole forwards the query to an upstream DNS resolver and returns the resulting IP address to the client.
-If the domain is blocked, Pi-hole instead returns the non-routable address `0.0.0.0`, effectively preventing the connection.
+If the domain is blocked, Pi-hole instead returns the DNS error code: `NXDOMAIN`, “Non-existent domain”, effectively preventing the connection.

 ### Diagram
-![Diagram of home network with Pi-hole](diagram.png) The diagram illustrates how DNS queries from a client in a home network are processed by Pi-hole and an upstream DNS resolver, including how blocked domains are returned as `0.0.0.0`.
+![Diagram of home network with Pi-hole](diagram.png) The diagram illustrates how DNS queries from a client in a home network are processed by Pi-hole and an upstream DNS resolver, including how blocked domains are returned as `0.0.0.0` (By default, Pi-hole returns `NXDOMAIN` as  mentioned above.
+They are functionally the same).

 # Setup
 ### What I used: